aifenaike/kasa_instadeep_Hack_DLI_2024/README.md

 ## **Files in this Repository**

-- `notebook.ipynb`: Jupyter notebook with the full solution, including data processing, feature engineering, model training, and evaluation.
+- `Team_KASA_Instadeep_Winner_Solution.ipynb`: Jupyter notebook with the full solution, including data processing, feature engineering, model training, and evaluation.
 - `requirements.txt`: List of dependencies required to run the notebook.

 ## **Installation Instructions**